Dev-hwang/flutter_foreground_task/README.md

 ### :baby_chick: iOS

-We can also launch `flutter_foreground_task` on the iOS platform.
+You can also run `flutter_foreground_task` on the iOS platform.
 However, it has the following limitations.

 * If you force close an app in recent apps, the task will be destroyed immediately.
 * The task cannot be started automatically on boot like Android OS.